 Along with the Sistine Chapel, the rooms painted by Raphael for Guilio II are heralded as one of the main attractions of the Vatican and its famous museums.
 The Stanza della Segnatura is probably the finest of the rooms painted by Raphael in the Vatican marking the beginning of the High Renaissance period.

 When Giulio II transferred his home to the first floor rooms of the Borgia apartment, he wouldn't have appreciated the frescos of Pinturicchio as they portrayed his hated predecessor Alessandro VI.
 He therefore decided to move to the second floor and to have the rooms redecorated.

 At the end of 1508 he made Raphael, as well as other artists come to Rome who started work on the studio and private library of Giulio II the following year.
 The responsibility for the work lay with Raphael due to the success he had with his first fresco ‘La scuola di Atene'.

 The Raphael Rooms are featured on all our Tours of the Vatican, and the details of Raphael's Rooms are as follows:

 STANZA DELLA SEGNATURA is the room of the Segnatura which contains Raphael's most famous frescoes.
 Besides being the first work by the great artist in the Vatican they mark the beginning of the high renaissance.
 The room takes it's name from the highest court of the holy see which was presided over by the pontiff.

-The library is decorated so that each of the four walls is dedicated to one of the sciences of the time: Theology, Philosophy, Poetry and Law.
+Most of the Vatican guided tours stop in the library, a room decorated with the four sciences of the time, one on each wall.
+Theology, Philosophy, Poetry and Law.
 Their personification is depicted in four large circles painted on the ceiling, whilst on the walls are painted the most famous representatives of each field with rectangular paintings.